-Logic-Based Therapy and Fragmentation Anxiety
+Fragmentation Anxiety and Logic-Based Therapy

-It was noted in my discussion of Beauvoir's existential ethics how any ethics demands insight into how self-deception about motivation is possible, and I did so in the context of Freud's and Sartre's accounts of self-deception.
-In the next section, I will return to the notion of self-deception and will highlight how self-deception can be seen as a protective mechanism against fragmentation anxiety which can occur in the ideologically obsessed or 'true believer' when their belief systems are confronted.
+It was noted in my discussion of Beauvoir's existentialist ethics how any ethics demands insight into how self-deception about motivation is possible, and I did so in the context of Freud's and Sartre's accounts of self-deception.
+In the next section, I will return to the notion of self-deception and will highlight how self-deception can be seen as a protective mechanism against fragmentation anxiety which can occur in the ideologically obsessed or 'true believer' when their irrational belief systems are confronted.
+I suggest that LBT may be a suitable intervention when challenging the unrealistic conclusions derived from illogical premises in practical reasoning that contribute to ideological obsession, because it can contest irrational beliefs in a way that could mitigate the fragmentation anxiety that often arise when individuals relinquish maladaptive self-object organizations.

 In pointing out the role that self-deception plays for the ideologically obsessed Scruton notes that what is "[m]ost important is the way in which ideology of the kind I discuss [in Fools, Frauds, and Firebrands] insulates itself against criticism, regards non-believers as a threat, and refuses to examine evidence coming from outside the closed circle of gratifying ideas" (personal communication, 5 August 2018).
 For the ideologically possessed or ideology addict self-deception can be understood as a protective mechanism against 'narcissistic mortification' and psychic fragmentation or annihilation.
-When ideology serves the dynamic function of a 'psychic prostheses' for a feeble and unstable self, the ideologue must rely on self-deception to maintain his or her ideological worldview.
+When ideology serves the dynamic function of a 'psychic prostheses' for a feeble and unstable self, the ideologue must rely on self-deception to maintain his/her ideological worldview.

 According to Kohut (1977), fragmentation anxiety may emerge at crucial moments of psychic change, when an existing maladaptive self-object organization is about to be given up.
 For the ideologue, irrational systems of belief may be tenaciously retained because a threat to the coherence of the ideology is experienced as a direct attack on his/her sense of self and identity and conjures up powerful archaic fears of psychic fragmentation and annihilation.
 It must be noted that the fear of fragmentation is a universal human phenomenon, experienced unconsciously as a constant threat (Kohut, 1971, 1977).
 This fear is rooted in the need for a coherent and integrated sense of self, which is developed through self-object functions provided by caregivers during early childhood.
 As individuals develop, they form self-object systems with a wide range of human phenomena, including linguistic, cultural, imagistic, and behavioral routines and organizations.
 These systems serve to maintain a sense of coherence and continuity in the self, thereby reducing the threat of fragmentation.

 When these systems are threatened, such as by confrontation with competing belief systems, the resulting disintegration anxiety can be intense.
-The self-deception often displayed by the ideologically obsessed can be seen as an exemplar of this fear.
-Overall, fragmentation anxiety is not unique to ideologues but is a natural part of being human, rooted in the need for a coherent and integrated sense of self.

-Therefore, to maintain psychic homeostasis the ideologically obsessed must do everything in his or her power to rebuff any 'attacks of reality,' and eliminate the threat, or face a profoundly disturbing and frightening emotional experience.
-Therefore, as Scruton points out, the ideologue or ideology addict must insulate him or herself "against criticism," and often perform extreme mental gymnastics to counteract evidence that contradicts their beliefs.

-Consequently, addressing the self-deception and flawed logic (for example, practical reasoning that is based on existential perfectionism) that supports ideological obsession would require an intervention that would also need to mitigate the dread of fragmentation anxiety.
+Therefore, to maintain psychic homeostasis the ideologically obsessed must do everything in their power to rebuff any 'attacks of reality,' and eliminate the threat, or face a profoundly disturbing and frightening emotional experience.
+Therefore, as Scruton points out, the ideologue must insulate themselves against criticism, and will often perform extreme mental gymnastics to counteract evidence that contradicts their beliefs.
+Consequently, addressing the self-deception and flawed logic (for example, practical reasoning that is based on existential perfectionism and bandwagon thinking) that supports ideological obsession would require an intervention that would also need to mitigate the dread of fragmentation anxiety.